|Guide||♦||3 Triplogs||0 Topics|

-The magnificent conical rock formation called Leviathan can be seen from Oracle Road, and it’s distinct shape has attracted us for a while.
+The magnificent conical rock formation called Leviathan can be seen from Oracle Road, and its distinctive shape has attracted us for a while.
 We made a recon trip up Alamo Canyon a couple of years back but got off in a canyon to the south that went nowhere and ran out of gas.
 Recently we gave it another shot, mainly because the scrambling and boulder hopping up Alamo Canyon was so much fun.
 The formation just beyond and above Leviathan (which is about 5550 feet) is Wilderness Dome (unk 6079 on the Oro Valley quad).
-It’s claim to fame is that it has a 5.9 trad climbing route named (according to Mountain Project) “Smokin’ a J at the See Saw”.
-I leave it to you to decide whether the person that named the route is insane or just on the weed.
+It claims to fame is that it has a 5.9 trad climbing route named (according to Mountain Project) “Smokin’ a J at the See Saw”.
+I leave it to you to decide whether the person named the route is insane or just on the weed.
 The approach is listed as 3-4 hours, but I think it would take a lot longer with climbing gear.
 Mountain Project drily put it like this “you probably won’t have to stand in line for this one”.
-Anyway, hiking to the base of Leviathan up Alamo Canyon, past Buster Mountain from Catalina State Park, is one of the better scrambling, boulder hopping experiences around Southern Arizona and a great day out, you are not likely to see another human after leaving the Romero Ruins area, and..... there is an actual trail for a mile or so.Hike
+Anyway, hiking to the base of Leviathan up Alamo Canyon, past Buster Mountain from Catalina State Park, is one of the better scrambling, boulder hopping experiences around Southern Arizona and a great day out, you are not likely to see another human after leaving the Romero Ruins area, and..... there is an actual trail for a mile or so.

-The last quarter mile is very steep and good footing is hard to find.
+The last quarter mile is very steep, and good footing is hard to find.
 To reach the base of the rock, you have to fight your way through some manzanita and other bushes, but it’s not too bad.
 Retrace your steps back to the car.

-After you leave the Catalina State Park and enter the Pusch Ridge Wilderness Area, this hike is off limits from January 1 to April 30 of each year because of the Bighorn Sheep Re-introduction Project.
+After you leave the Catalina State Park and enter the Pusch Ridge Wilderness Area, this hike is off-limits from January 1 to April 30 of each year because of the Bighorn Sheep Re-introduction Project.
 Dogs are never allowed past the lower canyon for the same reason.
 This is not a summer hike.